 We understand that there are a number of factors that lead to unaccompanied children coming to the U.S., but there’s been a particularly high amount of attention paid to the violence that these children experience in Honduras from gangs and other criminals.
 How does violence affect the children of Honduras?

 CH: There isn’t security and safety here, and that’s in a large part because there’s so much corruption and because the justice system has been infiltrated by organized crime.
-This leads to widespread impunity, where criminals are not punished for their crime.
+This leads to widespread impunity, where criminals are not punished for their crimes.

 And who does this crime hurt the most?
-The poorest Hondurans – those who use public services, who live in dangerous neighborhoods without protection from police.
+The poorest Hondurans – those who use public services, who live in dangerous neighborhoods without protection from the police.